Tiny-Foxes/SM5-Arduino-Lighting/README.md

 > **Remove** the **two slashes** to uncomment this line, and the code will output to shift registers instead of single LEDs.

 **To change what pins** the shift registers connect to, find the section near the top with the `#define PIN_SHIFT_CLOCK`, `LATCH` and `DATA` lines - You can change these numbers to any Arduino pin.

+**To change what lights** are mapped to what shift registers, you can easily modify `void readSerialLightingData()` for what you need.
+See the comments near that function for more info.

 ---